 Virtual teams cost less.
 Hiring an office, buying supplies, using electricity.
 Many big global companies built Virtual Teams.
 In that case, benefits may differ.
-If the company creates a big virtual team from all over Europe, again it ends up being more cost-effective.
+If the company creates a big virtual team from all over Europe, it will be more cost-effective.
 It helps cut down the travel time to work.
-Imagine you are an employer who has 20 employees.
-If everybody spends at least 1 hour per day on the road, you may lose hundreds of hours.
+Imagine you are an employer that has 20 employees.
+If everybody spends at least 1 hour daily on the road, you may lose hundreds of hours.

 Enhanced communication with co-workers

 Clear communication is the most important aspect of operating a virtual team.
-You must lay out roles, plans, and expectations with exceptional clarity; you need to be sure your team knows what they’re doing, especially when you can’t see them.
-Though virtual team members may engage in less idle chatter in the workplace, they actually tend to communicate more.
+You must lay out roles, plans, and expectations with exceptional clarity and be sure your team knows what they’re doing, especially when you can’t see them.
+Virtual team members may engage in less idle chatter in the workplace but tend to communicate more.

 Better work-life balance & Increased job satisfaction

-As a result of having more time and being able to set their own working day, employees can spend more time with their families, taking exercise or on a side project leading to improvements in their health, emotional well-being and stress levels.
-Research shows that remote workers have higher levels of job satisfaction, job-related well-being and overall are more committed to their company, regardless of its size.
+As a result of having more time and setting their working day, employees can spend more time with their families, exercising or on a side project leading to improvements in their health, emotional well-being and stress levels.
+Research shows that remote workers have higher levels of job satisfaction and job-related well-being and are more committed to their company, regardless of its size.

 Hiring a Remote Team

-Remote Workers should have self-motivation, discipline and ability to manage their own time.
-They must also be happy working independently, without the social support that comes from a traditional office and these are vital qualities to look out for when hiring.
+Remote Workers should have self-motivation, discipline and the ability to manage their own time.
+They must also be happy working independently, without the social support that comes from a traditional office, and these are vital qualities to look out for when hiring.

-When considering the move to building a remote team, you should first look at existing employees who are suitable for the role and who display the right aptitude.
+When considering moving to build a remote team, you should look at existing employees suitable for the role and display the right attitude.
 These employees could help to lead and build a remote team.
-If a remote team proves to be hard working and loyal, is a more secure and stable option.
+If a remote team proves to be hard-working and loyal, it is a more secure and stable option.